asiddiqi18/Trivia-Plugin/README.md

 With Trivia, you can host a chat game to put your players to the test!
 Use an in-game menu to create your own questions/answers and set rewards for winners.
-Then, start the game with `/trivia start`, and your questions will start to show up in chat.
+Then, start the game with `/triviaTreasure start`, and your questions will start to show up in chat.
 The player to answer the question on the screen first wins that round, and whoever answers the most by the end of the match is the winner and runs off with the rewards.

 ## Customize Questions and Answers

-In trivia, you can view all your questions you created from a graphical menu, as shown below.
+In triviaTreasure, you can view all your questions you created from a graphical menu, as shown below.
 ![img.png](imgs/questions_list_menu.png)
 Clicking on a particular question will let you modify the question/answer or remove it entirely.
 Create new questions by clicking on the emerald icon,